Module Catalogue 2026/27

 By the end of the module students should be able to:

-- assimilate information from a number of sources: literary, critical, theoretical and historical
+- assimilate information from module-specific sources: literary, critical, theoretical and historical

 - critically evaluate and analyze a diverse range of American texts and contexts;